Federal Income Taxes on Supplementary Wages

 - If paid as part of normal wages (as a single amount in the same check or deposit), income taxes are withheld from the combined amount based on the employee's W-4.

-- If paid separately from normal wages (as a separate amount, in the same or different check or deposit), taxes are withheld in of one two ways:
+- If paid separately from normal wages (as a separate amount, in the same or different check or deposit), taxes are withheld in aggregate based on the employee's W-4 & IRS Withholding Tables or at the flat supplemental rate:

 FUTA and FICA taxes are withheld as normal from supplemental wages.
 States may defer to the Federal guidelines for taxation on supplemental wages, or set their own guidelines (e.g., for the flat tax rate).